masc-ucsc/hif/README.md

   connects a pair of `pins`.
 A tree structure is the most typical Abstract Syntax Tree (AST) where tree statements, also called nodes in HIF, have an order and structure.

-* Static Single Assignment (SSA).
-An IR is in which each destination is written once and the value is written before use.
-The SSA hardware IR must also have a way to reference a forward write.
-This is needed to connect structures in a loop.

 * Scoping allows to restrict the visibility of variable definitions in a tree-like structure.
 There are many possible ways to manage scopes but the